ferram/jtabwb_provers/README.md

 * **gbuSL** is the implementation of the calculus for Intuitionistic Strong Löb **iSL** presented in

   > C. Fiorentini, M. Ferrari.
-A terminating sequent calculus for
+A Terminating Sequent Calculus for
-  > Intuitionistic Strong Löb.
+  > Intuitionistic Strong Löb Logic with the Subformula
+  > Property.
 IJCAR 2024.

   The prover also provide an implementation of the refutation calculus **rbuSL** for **iSL**.